Last updated: July 24, 2020

 - Public housing authorities will consider extending deadlines for public housing eligibility

 Governor Kelly signed an executive order temporarily prohibiting commercial or residential evictions, as well as any mortgage foreclosures through May 1.
-It has not been extended.
+It has not been extended, however utility companies are required to offer payment plans.

 Governor Edwards suspended foreclosures and evictions until April 13.
 This order has not been extended.